i-WiViG: Interpretable Window Vision GNN: Preliminaries

-\paragraph{\acrfull{wignet}} In contrast to the other \gls{vig} approaches, the \gls{wignet} model \cite{spadaro2024wignet} introduced by \citeauthor{spadaro2024wignet} limits the graph nodes to local regions in the image.
-This is achieved by grouping the patches from the stem operation into windows and afterward computing the $k$-nearest neighbor graph and the above Grapher layer from \gls{vig}, locally, within each window.
-The \gls{wignet} has a pyramid architecture and similar to \gls{vig}, it dynamically computes $k$-nearest neighbor adjacency matrix after each block of Grapher and downsampling layers.
+\paragraph{\acrfull{wignet}} In contrast to the other \gls{vig} approaches, the \gls{wignet} model \cite{spadaro2024wignet} introduced by Spadaro et al. limits the graph node receptive fields to a smaller region in the image.
+This is achieved by grouping the patches from the stem operation into windows and afterward computing the $k$-nearest neighbor graph and applying the above Grapher layer from \gls{vig}, locally, within each window.
+The \gls{wignet} follows the pyramid architecture, that downsamples the feature map with the same convolution operation as the other \glspl{vig} after every stage of graph processing.
+This hierarchically increases the local windows of the graph nodes as the image traverses through the network.